Digital camera: Methods of image capture

 Since the first digital backs were introduced, there have been three main methods of capturing the image, each based on the hardware configuration of the sensor and color filters.

 Single-shot capture systems use either one sensor chip with a Bayer filter mosaic, or three separate image sensors (one each for the primary additive colors red, green, and blue) which are exposed to the same image via a beam splitter (see Three-CCD camera).

 Multi-shot exposes the sensor to the image in a sequence of three or more openings of the lens aperture.
 There are several methods of application of the multi-shot technique.
 The most common was originally to use a single image sensor with three filters passed in front of the sensor in sequence to obtain the additive color information.
-Another multiple shot method is called microscanning.
+Another multiple-shot method is called microscanning.
 This method uses a single sensor chip with a Bayer filter and physically moves the sensor on the focus plane of the lens to construct a higher resolution image than the native resolution of the chip.
 A third version combines these two methods without a Bayer filter on the chip.

 The third method is called scanning because the sensor moves across the focal plane much like the sensor of an image scanner.
 The linear or tri-linear sensors in scanning cameras utilize only a single line of photosensors, or three lines for the three colors.
 Scanning may be accomplished by moving the sensor (for example, when using color co-site sampling) or by rotating the whole camera.
 A digital rotating line camera offers images consisting of a total resolution that is very high.

-The choice of method for a given capture is determined largely by the subject matter.
-It is usually inappropriate to attempt to capture a subject that moves with anything but a single-shot system.
-However, the higher color fidelity and larger file sizes and resolutions that are available with multi-shot and scanning backs make them more attractive for commercial photographers who are working with stationary subjects and large-format photographs.

-Improvements in single-shot cameras and image file processing at the beginning of the 21st century made single shot cameras almost completely dominant, even in high-end commercial photography.
+Improvements in single-shot cameras and image file processing at the beginning of the 21st century made single-shot cameras almost completely dominant, even in high-end commercial photography.